rstudio/keras3/man-src/layer_hashing/3-rendered.md

     bin, so the effective number of bins is `(num_bins - 1)` if `mask_value` is set.
 @param mask_value A value that represents masked inputs, which are mapped to
-    index 0. `None` means no mask term will be added and the hashing will start at index 0.
-Defaults to `None`.
+    index 0. `NULL` means no mask term will be added and the hashing will start at index 0.
+Defaults to `NULL`.
-@param salt A single unsigned integer or None.
+@param salt A single unsigned integer or `NULL`.
     If passed, the hash function used will be SipHash64, with these values used as an additional input (known as a "salt" in cryptography).
     These should be non-zero.
-If `None`, uses the FarmHash64 hash function.
-It also supports tuple/list of 2 unsigned integer numbers, see reference paper for details.
+If `NULL`, uses the FarmHash64 hash function.
+It also supports list of 2 unsigned integer numbers, see reference paper for details.
-    Defaults to `None`.
+    Defaults to `NULL`.
 @param output_mode Specification for the output of the layer.
 Values can be
     `"int"`, `"one_hot"`, `"multi_hot"`, or
     `"count"` configuring the layer as follows: